Popmotion/popmotion/docs/api/plugins/react.md

 Popmotion x React provides a simple interface to bring Popmotion's tweening, physics and input tracking capabilities to any React component.

-It uses the "function as children" pattern, which means you can use declarative interactions with any React renderer.
-This is a simple way to power DOM, SVG, Three.js, A-Frame, Pixi... **anything**.
+It uses the "function as children" pattern, so you can create declarative interactions with the DOM, SVG, Three.js, A-Frame, Pixi... anything that has a React interface.

 ## Install